-To say that Kpop is a recent trend is an understatement.
+To say that KPOP is a recent trend is an understatement.
 The genre that has conquered the world and launched numerous musical prodigies has been around for quite a while.
-So much so that you can classify each act under their corresponding Kpop generations.
+So much so that you can classify each act under their corresponding KPOP generations.

 Fans will argue that a particular idol or group belongs to one generation or another.
 But for the purpose of this article, we’ll classify them according to popular opinion.

-Kpop 1st Gen: H.O.T., Sechs Kies, S.E.S, BoA, Rain
+Seo Taiji and The Boys, H.O.T., Sechs Kies, S.E.S, BoA, Rain

 New entertainment agencies were also established, thus producing groups that could rival SM Entertainment.
 Some of these include Sechs Kies, S.E.S, and Fin.K.L.

 Boy groups dressed very similar to their Western counterparts (like Backstreet Boyz or ‘N Sync).
 Loose clothes and baggy jeans were a staple of 90s fashion, and this style reflected the hip-hop scene flawlessly.
+The color white was a favorite for stages, and the majority of the members’ outfits were monochromatic and nearly identical.
+Hair was often down and naturally black.
+For boys, makeup was quite simple and sparse.
 But there were some particular occasions in which the styling would become more theatrical, through the wear of leather features and patterned shirts.

 As for the female acts, they were more consistent in style.
 Girls favored lighter color palettes and would dress very similarly to the average person.
 Jean pants, jackets, hats, and basic tops were staples.
 As for hair and makeup, it also wasn’t nearly as dramatic as nowadays, with most keeping their hair black or brown.

-The first generation of Kpop had a very attainable style, as most dressed quite casually and luxury brand styling had not come into play yet.
+The first generation of KPOP had a very attainable style, as most dressed quite casually and luxury brand styling had not come into play yet.
 Idols would keep a very natural look.
 Darker skin was not brightened for the sake of beauty, as those conventions were not yet popular.
 Most wouldn’t dye their hair and makeup was very minimal.

 BIGBANG, Super Junior, SNSD, Wonder Girls, 2NE1

 The success of these early acts pushed many more others to debut in this era.
 SHINee, Miss A, f(x), and SISTAR are only a few of the major household names that came later on in the second generation.
-Even though these new acts benefitted from the success of those that came before them, the bar was now set much higher.
+Even though these new acts benefitted from the success of those who came before them, the bar was now set much higher.
 The fans craved new faces but simply singing and dancing started to not be enough.

-Nearly at the very end, the exponential growth of Youtube globally facilitated audience reach.
+Nearly at the very end, the exponential growth of YouTube globally facilitated audience reach.
 And those who were completely clueless about the genre were now introduced to Kpop through the massive hit that was ‘Gangnam Style’ by singer PSY.
-Since then, Kpop has never really been the same.
+Since then, KPOP has never really been the same.

 Some groups still took inspiration from 90s trends and other styles that were popular in America.
 But many started to play with different elements, taking away that ‘approachable’ visual that their predecessors had.
 Hairstyles, in particular, were now big and dramatic, even for the boys.
-And hip hop-inspired clothing wasn’t just limited to looser garments now, but also bandanas, chains, and darker palettes.
+And hip-hop-inspired clothing wasn’t just limited to looser garments now, but also bandanas, chains, and darker palettes.

 On the other end of the spectrum, female acts were now wearing more colorful pieces.
 Also, matching outfits were very popular at this time.
 If groups wouldn’t all wear the exact same thing, there would be very minimal differences, either a personalized color or a small alteration to the design.

-The further we got into the era, the more unconventional the fashion became.
+The further we entered the era, the more unconventional the fashion became.
 There was a futuristic styling for many comebacks, as companies understood that originality and eccentricity captured people’s attention.
 We got to see new hair colors along with the (sometimes) extravagant hairstyles.
 Metallic wear, neon colors, and funky patterns were some of the most prominent features we can highlight at this point.

-If idols were already marketed previously, now it was done more strategically, aiming for target audiences both domestically and internationally.
-The popularity of social networks and streaming platforms also contributed immensely to this expansion.
+If idols were already marketed previously targeting just fans, now it was done more strategically, aiming for target audiences both domestically and internationally including the general public.

 As a result of this global takeover and the growth of the industry, survival programs became quite popular as means to select a new debut lineup.
 The infamous PRODUCE 101 series (which has since been discredited) launched four successful new groups through that survival format.
 Most notably, we can highlight I.O.I and Wanna One.
 As the public got to accompany the challenges and evaluations of trainees since the beginning, there was a sense of attachment way before these groups’ debut.

-With the new concepts and how groups now began debuting with many more members, Kpop fashion became an even more intrinsic part of the whole genre.
+With the new concepts and how groups now began debuting with many more members, KPOP fashion became an even more intrinsic part of the whole genre.
 People craved variety and novelty above all.